jfitz33/space-mambot/BOT_GUIDE.md

 - **/start** — Pick your starter deck, open the matching packs, and get your team role.
 The first thing all new users must do!

 ## Packs, Boxes, and Imports
-- **/packlist** — Show the list of packs currently available for purchase.
 - **/pack** `amount` — Buy/open packs from the available sets; `amount` optional default is 1, max 100.
 - **/tin** — Buy a tin (promo plus five packs) from the available tin list.
 (Tins to be released later)
 - **/box** — Buy/open a sealed box of 24 packs.